ToddEJordan/autorenter-api-aspnetcore/README.md

 3. Run `dotnet build` to build the solution.
    a.
 Note: running will also build.
 4. To run api tests, navigate to a test folder (e.g., `./AutoRenter.Api.Tests`) and run `dotnet test'.
+5. To run all api tests in Bash run './RunTests.sh'.
-5. To run the app, navigate to the `AutoRenter.Api` folder and run `dotnet run`.
+6. To run the app, navigate to the `AutoRenter.Api` folder and run `dotnet run`.

 ### Browse the app